MicrosoftDocs/fabric-docs/docs/get-started/taskflows-overview.md

 :::image type="content" source="./media/taskflows-overview/image32.png" alt-text="AlttextC":::

-Clicking on each task in the task flow, you can only view the items attached to the task.
+selecting on each task in the task flow, you can only view the items attached to the task.

 :::image type="content" source="./media/taskflows-overview/image33.png" alt-text="AlttextD":::